 Accountability in Education As a member of Grassroots Illinois Action, collected over 900 signatures to add an elected school board referendum to the 2015 Municipal Elections ballot; “Should the City of Chicago have an Elected School Board?”.
 With a strong voter registration and elected school board awareness campaign the 25th Ward voted in an overwhelming 88.5% in support of an elected school board.
+On July 2017, and after years of organizing around an Elected Representative School Board for Chicago, both houses of representatives passed a bill to have an Elected School Board in 2023.

 Children’s Health and Education Won state ordered lead and asbestos abatement at Whittier Elementary School, summer of 2003.
 After several public actions, members of Lideres (Whittier Parent Committee) pressured the Chicago Public School administration and Alderman Danny Solis, 25th Ward, to abate contaminants.

 Community Education Pilsen Alliance has served as lead partner at Whittier Community School since 2004.
 The partnership has serviced over 500 youth and adults and currently offers more than 20 innovative enrichment programs.
+Today Pilsen Alliance has a Annual Summer Leadership Institute for our youth and regular educational and leadership workshops for our parents and students.

 Fisk and Crawford Coal Plants Organized residents of Pilsen and activists city-wide to participate in demonstrations against the coal plants.
 Represent the Pilsen community on the Fisk and Crawford Reuse Task Force assembled by Mayor Rahm Emanuel.
 We continue to develop community consensus and fight for community demands as the redevelopment of the site moves forward.